APogue/APogue.github.io/_drafts/protest_activities/2024-11-21-Protest-activities-interviews.md

 - Why doesn't JVP interact with CAC?

 - Do you know what the conditions were for access to the encampment, like when someon "vouched" for someone to enter?

+- Did JVP support encampment blockading, if so, why?

 - How do you define Zionism?